Celebrations for Year of the Tiger are muted, but bring hope

 “Normally we are closed during Chinese new year, but don’t know what to do this year,” said Hu, a noodle vendor in Yangon who wouldn’t give his full name out of fear of reprisal.
 “We want to close, but we have to be afraid of the authorities.”

 ___ Rising reported from Bangkok.
-AP journalists Taijing Wu in Taipei, Hau Dinh in Hanoi, Zen Soo in Singapore, and Chalida Ekvitthayavechnukul in Bangkok contributed to this story.
+AP journalists Wayne Zhang in Beijing, Taijing Wu in Taipei, Hau Dinh in Hanoi, Zen Soo in Singapore, and Chalida Ekvitthayavechnukul in Bangkok contributed to this story.